Helping You Seek Necessary Changes to Your Support Agreements

 Once a divorce has been finalized and spousal and/or child support has been ordered, many people believe that the judge’s findings are set in stone.
 This is not the case.
 While the details of the divorce remain unchanged, modifications can be made to spousal and child support.
 This is done by filing a petition with the family court for the desired changes and going before a judge if the other spouse is not in agreement.

-At Berger & Brown, we understand that your original spousal and/or child support agreement may no longer be what’s best for you and your family.
-Our Gillette modifications attorney, Alex Berger, can represent you during the modification process.
+At 307 Law Office, we understand that your original spousal and/or child support agreement may no longer be what’s best for you and your family.
+Our Gillette and Newcastle modifications attorneys can represent you during the modification process.
 Attorney Dwight Hurich, who acted as Of Counsel to the firm for the first two years, has more than 30 years of experience in family law and is widely respected for his work in this area.
 Together, we can help you work towards a favorable outcome for your support modification needs.

-Get in touch with our office manager, Rosie Maynard, at (307) 257-6368 to schedule a free consultation with our attorneys today.
+Get in touch with our office manager at (307) 257-6368 to schedule a free consultation with our attorneys today.

 Reasons Why Modifications May Be Necessary